-Mathematics, Computer Science, Physics and Systems (MIPS) cluster
+Mathematics, Computer Science, Physics, Systems Division (MIPS)

 Missions

-• Federating and fostering partnerships
+• Bringing together and promoting partnerships

-• Promoting the link between Training and Research
+• Promoting the link between training and Research

 Scientific scope